 In Honor Harrington there are several ships like this.
 At one end of the extreme are outdated Solarian Navy ships which put more focus on offensive weapons than counter missiles and point defense lasers.
 Likewise, Maya's Arsenal ships which are capable of carrying thousands of long range missiles, but are just converted freighters and have no defense at all.

 Special mention to HMS Wayfarer and her sisters: converted freighters, sluggish and armored for crap, but carrying super-dreadnought-class main guns capable of carving up a battlecruiser like a roast turkey, a complement of light-attack craft capable of laying down significant hurt in their own right, and, oh yeah, the first roll-out of the Manitcoran Missile Massacre.

 Honor's first cruiser, the HMS Fearless was refitted with weapons that would allow it to kill far bigger ships.
 But the weapons' short range and the lack of any decent defenses resulted in a single resounding success during the first fleet exercise, and getting 'destroyed' in every exercise thereafter once the opponents had realized the threat and decided to give some payback for the first success.

-The Manticoran LACs introduced in Ashes of Honor are armed with battlecruiser grade grasers, but other than their speed and relatively small size they're not very survivable should an opponent decide to focus on them.
+The Manticoran LACs introduced in Ashes of Honor are armed with battlecruiser grade grasers, but they're not very survivable should an opponent decide to focus on them.
 In universe, LACs in general are described as "eggshells armed with hammers".

 Not surprisingly the Lensman universe plays with this one, but the vulnerable sluggers are always accompanied by copious numbers of their exact opposite - ships that are all shield and nothing else (sometimes not even a human crew).
 There are, however, usually large numbers of balanced ships in the same fleet.